Stormwater Engineering Projects

 ANNOUNCEMENTS

-Trapping of the parasitic brown-headed cowbird will be conducted between April and end of June.
+Trapping of the parasitic brown-headed cowbird will be conducted between April 1 and June 30.
 During this period, you may see the brown-headed cowbird traps onsite.
 Please, do not approach or tamper with the traps.
-The traps are serviced daily to provide fresh food and water to any birds inside, and to perform maintenance on the traps, as needed.
+The traps are maintained and serviced daily to provide fresh food and water to any birds inside.
 Brown-headed cowbird trapping is critical to help protect sensitive songbird species such as the least Bell’s vireo.

-Least Bell’s vireos, a state- and federally-listed endangered species, were observed nesting in the Mitigation Area in 2020; this is the first time least Bell’s vireos have been documented onsite since the inception of the Mitigation Area.
+Least Bell’s vireo, a federal- and state-listed endangered species, were observed nesting in the Mitigation Area in 2020 and were detected in the Mitigation Area in 2021, 2022, and 2023; this was the first time least Bell’s vireo has been documented onsite and nesting since the inception of the Mitigation Area.
 Please help protect the least Bell’s vireo and other sensitive species by staying on authorized trails and keeping companion animals leashed so that they do not wander into habitat areas where birds may be nesting.

-There are bilingual Chambers Group biologists onsite during peak-use weekends this summer.
-Onsite biologists are happy to provide educational information and answer questions about the Mitigation Area while maintaining appropriate social distance and wearing masks.
-The onsite biologists value user ideas, concerns, and feedback and would love to hear from you!
+There will be bilingual Chambers Group biologists onsite during peak-use weekends this summer.
+Onsite biologists are happy to provide educational information and answer questions about the Mitigation Area.
+The biologists value user ideas and concerns and would love to hear from you!

-Please be watchful when riding horses or hiking in the vicinity where maintenance crews are working.
-Crews will be cautious when equestrian riders or hikers are nearby, but it is best to avoid active work areas whenever possible.
-If you do come upon a crew, please call out to them if they do not see you so they can stop their equipment and allow you to pass by safely.
+Please be watchful when riding horses or hiking where maintenance crews are working.
+It is recommended to avoid active work areas whenever possible, but if you do come upon a crew, please call out to them if they do not see you so they can stop their equipment and allow you to pass by safely.

-The Community Action Committee (CAC) meeting is tentatively planned for the end of July 2021 and is anticipated to be held virtually.
+The Community Advisory Committee (CAC) meeting is tentatively planned for Spring 2024 and will be held virtually.
 Further details will be posted and distributed when available.

 Experts at Chambers Group monitor all maintenance activities to ensure that sensitive biological resources are not negatively impacted during maintenance activities.
 If you have any questions regarding planned maintenance activities, please contact Public Works at BTWMA@dpw.lacounty.gov